Nestled in a High Sierra meadow at the top of Donner Pass just before the Nevada border, lies the Gold Rush-era town of Truckee, California.

 10007 Bridge Street // +1-530-587-868

-With a fabulous vibe, my favorite dining experience in Truckee is Moody’s Bistro, Bar & Beats, smack in the vibrant downtown restaurant district.
+With a fabulous vibe, my favorite dining experience from all the Truckee restaurants is Moody’s Bistro, Bar & Beats, smack in the vibrant downtown restaurant district.

 Immediately you’re swept into the atmosphere of an old-time jazz supper club, replete with floor-length velvet curtains.
 One can eat at the bar or a table in the front lounge, or in the formal dining room in the back.